The California Lottery: A Complete Guide for 2026

 California Lottery tickets are sold at approximately 23,000 licensed retailers throughout the state.
 These include convenience stores, gas stations, grocery stores, liquor stores, pharmacies, and various other small businesses.
 If you live in California, there is almost certainly a lottery retailer within a few miles of your home.
 The official retailer locator is on the California Lottery’s website if you need to find a specific location.

 Tickets must be purchased in California from a California-licensed retailer.
-You cannot legally buy California Lottery tickets from outside the state, you cannot buy them online from your home, and you cannot have someone else buy them for you and then transfer them to you (although you can certainly give a ticket to someone after you buy it).
-If you want a ticket, you have to physically be at a California retailer and physically buy the ticket.
+You cannot legally buy from outside the state, buy them online from home, or have someone else buy and transfer them to you (though you can give a ticket to someone after you buy it).
+You have to physically be at a California retailer and physically buy the ticket.

 Draw Games Offered by the California Lottery